mskcc/tempo/README.md

 #### Executing the scripts

 ```
-nextflow run main_align_markDups_BaseRecal.nf --samples test_samples.tsv
+nextflow run main_align_markDups_BaseRecal.nf --sample test_samples.tsv
 ```

-The parameter `--samples` can be set manually in the `nextflow.config`
+The parameter `--sample` can be set manually in the `nextflow.config`

 #### Local, Docker, and Singularity